emul8/emul8/doc/source/workflow.rst

 In this scenario we want to boot Linux directly from an ELF file, without any additional bootloader.
 To allow this, some preparations have to be done.
-The inux kernel expects a bootloader to provide ID of the board and a memory address where boot arguments are to be found.
+The Linux kernel expects a bootloader to provide ID of the board and a memory address where boot arguments are to be found.
 This information has to be provided via CPU registers.
 We will do this with the following commands: